learningequality/ricecooker/docs/languages.md

 >>> language_obj.code
 'en'
 ```
-The Ricecooker API expects these internal representation language codes will be
+The `ricecooker` API expects these internal representation language codes will be
 supplied for all `language` attributes (channel language, node language, and files language).